 The intent of this course is two-fold: to increase students' understanding of stress so that they may better manage it in their own lives, and to empower them to help others to reduce and manage their stress as well.
-In line with a public health perspective, the topic of stress will be approached from a holistic health perspective and the impact of stress on all aspects of life will be considered.
+In line with a public health perspective, the topic of stress will be approached from a holistic health point of view and the impact of stress on various aspects of life will be considered.
 We hope to provide students with tools to help them during their college years - and throughout the rest of their lives as well.
-"Stress" is a term with varied meanings and "stress management" has become a popular topic in our society.
+"Stress" is a term with varied meanings and "stress management" looks different for each individual.
 In this course, we will study and dissect this topic in order to gain a clear understanding of its causes, effects, and consequences - for students and society at large.
 The course will also provide students with resources they can use to manage their stress more effectively.